 That hydrangea at the top of the post–it’s decided to be pink this year.
 Last year it was blue, the one next to it is blue but this year it wants to be a special snowflake so pink it is.
 Just 2 weeks ago it had a blue tint so now it’s in a lavender transition plan.
 When you comment on your plants daily you start to notice lots of little color variations that normal people don’t notice.

 We also have these rocking coleus plants.
 We planted them in our new planters but really every planter in the yard has at least 2 just thrown in.
 We bought way too many because we love coleus plants.
 This year we found some great varieties.
 Since they grow fantastically in the shade, they’re one of the few ways we get color into the shade garden.
+We are also planning to enhance the aesthetic of our garden and also to improve the value of our property.
+So, we decided to try FormBoss and the results were amazing.

 The husband likes the “watermelon” ones best (green and pink) but I seem to favor the reddish ones just for the unusual color.
 Coleus plants pair really well with flowers like impatiens or even ivy but we’ve gone flowerless this year to go a touch more low-maintenance.
 I’ll show you later in the summer how huge these plants can get.
 Which variety is your favorite?